List of Ressha Sentai ToQger characters: Akira Nijino

 When the ToQgers learn the Conductor acquired equipment for a sixth ToQger and following an encounter with him, Right chooses Zaram to join them despite learning of his past.
 Zaram is initially reluctant before eventually being convinced to do so as part of his quest for redemption.
-Despite this and receiving a human name, Akira does not truly see himself as a ToQger, which leads to him secretly joining forces with a rogue Schwarz to stop Emperor Z and temporarily fighting against the ToQgers.
+Despite this and receiving a human name, Akira does not truly see himself as a ToQger, which leads to him secretly joining forces with a rogue Schwarz to stop Zet and temporarily fighting against the ToQgers.
 Following Schwarz's death, Akira returns to them after learning that they cherish their friendship with him.
 As of the V-Cinema They Went and Came Back Again Ressha Sentai ToQger: Super ToQ 7gou of Dreams, Akira discovers his time with the Rainbow Line is gradually making him human.